AmericanGeezus/TeamsFunctions/docs/Set-TeamsCommonAreaPhone.md

 ### System.Object
 ## NOTES
 Execution requires User Admin Role in Azure AD
+This CmdLet deliberately does not apply a Phone Number to the Object.
+To do so, please run New-TeamsUserVoiceConfig or Set-TeamsUserVoiceConfig.
-To assign a Phone Number to this Object, please apply a full Voice Configuration using Set-TeamsUserVoiceConfig This includes Phone Number and Calling Plan or Online Voice Routing Policy and optionally a Tenant Dial Plan.
+For a full Voice Configuration apply a Calling Plan or Online Voice Routing Policy a Phone Number and optionally a Tenant Dial Plan.
 This Script only covers relevant elements for Common Area Phones themselves.
-Assigning the PhoneSystem license has been deactivated as it is an add-on license and cannot be assigned on its own.

 ## RELATED LINKS